-But to really understand speculation, one must understand how it differs from hedging.
-Let's consider an example: let's assume part of your investment portfolio includes shares of Company XYZ, which manufactures autos.
+To really understand speculation, one must understand how it differs from hedging.
+Assume part of your investment portfolio includes shares of Company XYZ, which manufactures cars.
 Because the auto industry is cyclical, Company XYZ shares will probably decline if the economy starts to deteriorate.

-If you want to protect this investment -- that is, you want to hedge your investment -- one way to do that is to buy defensive stocks.
-You may choose "noncyclicals," or companies that sell basic necessities like toothpaste or toilet paper.
-During economic slumps, these stocks tend to hold or increase their value, which could offset the loss in value of the XYZ shares.
+If you want to protect this investment (ie. hedge your investment), one way is to buy defensive stocks.
+You may choose "non cyclicals," which are companies which sell basic necessities like toothpaste or toilet paper.
+During economic slumps, these stocks tend to hold – or increase – their value, which could offset the loss in XYZ share value.

 A speculator wouldn't follow this strategy.
-If a speculator purchased food-company stocks, he would do so because he simply believes the stock is going to increase.
+If a speculator purchased stocks from a food producer, they would do so simply because they believe the stock value will increase.

 Speculation can increase short-term volatility (and thus, risk), inflate prices and lead to bubbles.

 In the United States, the subprime mortgage crisis was caused by speculators who bet that home prices would continue to increase the demand for purchased houses.
 These were intended to be “flipped” for a profit (often using leverage) which increased the demand for housing.
 This further raised prices, eventually taking them beyond the "true value" of many real estate markets.

 The frenzied selling that ensued is typical for speculative markets.